Matt L's Posts

 Richard Rush with The Stunt Man

-DISAPPOINTED BY DISTRICT 9 almost 4 years ago
+DISAPPOINTED BY DISTRICT 9 over 4 years ago

 I always recommend going into a film with an open mind rather than with expectations.